Last-Minute Tax Tips to Consider Before You File

 Taxpayers contributing to an Individual Retirement Account (IRA) will receive a form 5498.
 In addition to specifying your total annual contributions, it will also contain information on the type of retirement account you contributed to.
 For example, suppose you completed a rollover from an employer-sponsored retirement plan to your IRA.
 In that case, this form is essential as it will report the transaction as a rollover, not a distribution.

 Taxpayers use the federal 1040 tax form to calculate their taxable income and then the taxes they owe on that income.
-However, It’s important to be aware of the additional forms or schedules you may need to account for your income most accurately.
-The Schedule 1 tax form is one of those documents, and it’s broken into two parts.
+However, it’s important to be aware of the additional forms or schedules you may need to account for your income most accurately.
+Schedule 1 tax form is one of those documents, and it’s broken into two parts.

 The first part of Schedule 1 is additional income.
 Additional income includes income not reported on form W2, such as business income, rental income, and unemployment compensation.

 The second element of Schedule 1 is adjustments to income.
 This includes expenses paid during the tax year that the federal government allows you to exclude from your taxable income.
-Examples of these adjustments include educator expenses of $300, Health Savings Account contributions made with post-tax money, and the cost of health insurance premiums for self-employed individuals.
-There are a total of 12 adjustments to income.
+Examples of these adjustments include educator expenses of $300, Health Savings Account contributions made with post-tax money, and the cost of health insurance premiums for self-employed individuals, just to name a few.
+After excluding these expenses, the figure determined is called your Adjusted Gross Income (AGI).
+This number is vital as it determines your eligibility for deductions and credits.
+Once you have these documents gathered, you may begin to see if you qualify to itemize your deductions.

-Taxpayers can claim either a Standard Deduction ($12,500 for single filers, $25,000 for Married Filing jointly as of the 2022 tax year) or an itemized deduction.
+Taxpayers can claim either a Standard Deduction ($15,750 for single filers, $31,500 for Married Filing jointly as of the 2025 tax year) or an itemized deduction.
 Qualification for itemization begins with a sum of the following: state and local income taxes, real estate taxes, mortgage interest, medical expenses that exceed 7.5% of AGI, gifts to charity, and casualty and theft losses.
 If the total exceeds the standard deduction for your filing status, you can save by reducing your taxable income.

 You may be eligible for a mortgage interest tax deduction.
 Interest on your mortgage will be reported on form 1098, to be sent by your mortgage lender.
 Interest paid on the first $750,000 (for married filing jointly taxpayers) of your mortgage is deductible if you itemize your deductions.
 If you purchased your home before December 16, 2017, this figure is $1 million.